Sulfur metabolism: Sulfur-oxidizing microorganisms

-Chemotrophic Sulfur Oxidizing Bacteria
+Chemotrophic sulfur-oxidizing bacteria

 In order to have sufficient redox potential, microorganisms that use sulfur as an electron donor often use oxygen or nitrate as terminal electron acceptors.
 Members of the chemotrophic Acidithiobacillus genus are able to oxidize a vast range of reduced sulfur compounds, but are restricted to acidic environments.
 Chemotrophs that can produce sugars through chemosynthesis make up the base of some food chains.
 Food chains have formed in the absence of sunlight around hydrothermal vents, which emit hydrogen sulfide and carbon dioxide.